Dwight Howard: Other media

+In 2011, he played himself on an episode of The Suite Life on Deck alongside fellow NBA players Deron Williams and Kevin Love.

+During the 2014 Gaza war, Howard tweeted "Free Palestine", but NBA commissioner Adam Silver immediately told him to remove the tweet and apologize.

+In 2023, he finished third on Special Forces: World's Toughest Test.

+On September 4, 2024, Howard competed on the thirty-third season of Dancing with the Stars.
+Paired with Daniella Karagach, they were eliminated on November 12, during the show's 500th episode.

+In September 2025, he participated in the first American season of the British reality TV series, Inside.

 Personal life

 Howard has five children by five women.

 In 2010, Howard won a defamation judgment against Royce Reed, the mother of his oldest child Braylon.
 A Florida judge ruled that she violated a court order prohibiting her from mentioning Howard in the media.
-He had initially sought about half a billion dollars in damages, claiming that she had disparaged him through Twitter and her appearances on the reality television show, Basketball Wives, as the couple's paternity agreement stipulated a $500 fine for each time she mentioned him in public.
+He had initially sought about half a billion dollars in damages, claiming that she had disparaged him through Twitter and her appearances on the reality television show Basketball Wives, as the couple's paternity agreement stipulated a $500 fine for each time she mentioned him in public.

-In October 2014, police in Cobb County, Georgia investigated claims by Reed that Howard abused their son.
+In October 2014, police in Cobb County, Georgia, investigated claims by Reed that Howard abused their son.
 Howard had admitted to hitting Braylon with a belt; he had been disciplined in the same manner while growing up, and he stated that he did not realize it was wrong to do so.
 Howard was not charged in connection with the allegations.
 Howard was also involved in a civil case with Reed over custody of their son.

-Howard keeps approximately 20 snakes as pets and has appeared twice in Animal Planet's reality TV series Tanked.
-He owns a farm "in north Georgia where he relaxes [with] cows, hogs, turkeys and deer," and also grows vegetables on his estate.
+Howard keeps approximately 20 snakes as pets and has appeared twice on Animal Planet's reality TV series Tanked.
+He owns a farm "in north Georgia where he relaxes [with] cows, hogs, turkeys and deer," and also grows vegetables on his estate in Suwanee, Georgia.

 Melissa Rios, the mother of his son, David, died on March 27, 2020, following an epileptic seizure.
 David was with Howard at his home in Georgia at the time.

+Howard dated WNBA basketball player Te'a Cooper and the pair became engaged in 2019.
+In 2021, Howard and Cooper parted ways.
+In 2024, Howard announced his engagement to rapper and reality star Amy Luciani.
+The couple married in a private ceremony in January 2025.
+In July 2025, Luciani filed for divorce citing that the marriage was "irretrievably broken".